-DP Strategy & OP Action Output measure Progress Annual Comments Investigate establishment of a Homelessness Hub.
-Options for a Homelessness Hub reported to Council Ongoing Actions have included: - Consultation with interstate facilities conducted - Site inspection of Wollongong facility completed - Developed partnerships with key stakeholders including: Windsor Police, Wentworth Community Housing, NSW Department of Family & Community Services, St John of God Hospital, Nepean Blue Mountains Local Health District & Hawkesbury's Helping Hands Developed program for addressing homelessness in Windsor - Windsor homeless project was concluded in August 2019 Findings will inform the scope and methodology for a future service in Hawkesbury.
-2.4.2 Provide flexible services that can adapt to changing commu unity needs and servi ice demands Undertake community consultation and engagement to understand community needs and service demands.
-Consultation and engagement undertaken Completed Consultation and engagement undertaken included homelessness project, youth survey, reconciliation, dementia friendly communities, mental health services, disaster preparedness and recovery with vulnerable communities, domestic and family violence and community safety.
-2.5 Cultural Development and d Heritage - Encourage and suppo rt all residents to par ticipate in all aspects of community, cultural and civic life 2.5.1 Encourage and support a II residents to participate in all asp ects of community, cultural and civic life Implement Year 2 actions of Council's Disability Inclusion Access Plan.
-Year 2 actions implemented Completed 28 of 30 Year 2 actions implemented.
-Activities included: - training library staff in use of assistive technology - events to raise profile of access and inclusion - development of play-spaces to meet expressed needs of people with disabilities - delivery of partnership project to increase employment opportunities for people with disabilities - submission of CCTV application for North Richmond shopping precinct - established project to provide outreach access to mental health services - provided Auslan interpretation and accessible transport options to Council consultations
+DP Strategy and OP Action Output Measure Progress Annual Comments Investigate establishment of a Homelessness Hub.
+Options for a Homelessness Hub reported to Council Ongoing Actions have included: - Consultation with interstate facilities conducted - Site inspection of Wollongong facility completed - Developed partnerships with key stakeholders including: Windsor Police, Wentworth Community Housing, NSW Department of Family & Community Services, St John of God Hospital, Nepean Blue Mountains Local Health District & Hawkesbury's Helping Hands Developed program for addressing homelessness in Windsor - Windsor homeless project was concluded in August 2019.
+Findings will inform the scope and methodology for a future service in Hawkesbury.
+2.4.2 Provide flexible services that of an adapt to changing commu nity needs and service demands Undertake community consultation and engagement to understand community needs and service demands.
+Consultation and engagement undertaken Completed Consultation and engagement undertaken included: - homelessness project - youth survey - reconciliation - dementia friendly communities - mental health services - disaster preparedness and recovery with vulnerable communities - domestic and family violence - community safety 2.5 Cultural Development and H Heritage - Encourage and รเ pport all resi dents to participate in all aspects of community, cultural and civic life 2.5.1 Encourage and support all res idents to participate in all aspe ects of commun nity, cultural and civic life